orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     blocking security updates.
   - If a package is orphaned in this overlay, it may be dropped.

+* Vendor or multislot?
+Which one?
+  - Benefits
+    - A package should be rolling for these reasons
+      - For fresh tech experience/asethetics
+      - It is a core philosophy of the distro
+      - Security reasons.
+LTS versions may be missing patchfix commits.
+      - Reduce the build cost for slower machines
+      - Always up to date feel
+    - A package should be multislotted these reasons
+      - Stability for modders or developers
+      - A lot of people are still using the older version.
+      - A popular downstream package depends on the older LTS version
+      - To make it possible to use both newer or older apps without being forced to either pick new apps or old apps.
+  - Multislots are recommended for the following
+    - Compilers
+    - Large platform packages (with more than 10 MLOC) with a lot of dependencies per slotted LTS.
+    - Large platform stacks that take more than a day to rebuild for that major version.
+    - Packages that are improperly using monoslot should be changed to multislot.
+    - Package forced monoslotted but stuck perpetually in LTS.
+  - Vendored libs should be placed in /usr/lib/${PN} or /usr/$(get_libdir)/${PN}
+    with RPATH changes.
+    - It applies to small packages with version restrictions that large packages depend on, but the small package is or should be rolling and is in low demand for that particular older version.
+Typically tiny or small packages should not be multislotted.

 * Multislot:
   - SLOT are up to the ebuild (SLOT="slot/subslot"), but recommened for packages where there is difficultly updating or the API/interface has